bitovi/academy/src/react/4-props.md

 ```
 @highlight 1

-Notice above that the `MyButton` component now accepts a `onButtonClick` prop (we're also [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the props object, another convention).
+Notice above that the `MyButton` component now accepts a `onButtonClick` prop.
 Now whenever the button is clicked it will call the callback function, making the button component more reusable.

 ```jsx
 <MyButton onButtonClick={() => console.log('custom click action')}>